-If a scholar elects to receive funds from the Post 9/11 GI Bill, those monies must be credited towards tuition and related college expenses first.
-Due to the all-encompassing nature of the Post 9/11 GI Bill, Dolphin Scholarship monies may then be applied only to tuition and course related expenses if there is remaining need.
+Due to the all-encompassing nature of the Post 9/11 GI Bill, Dolphin Scholarship monies may only be applied to tuition and fees charged by the institution for scholars also receiving funding from this eduction benefit.
 For more information on the Post 9/11 Gi Bill visit: http://www.benefits.va.gov/gibill/

 Please be advised that inappropriate or unauthorized use of scholarship funds may result in suspension or revocation of your scholarship.

 CHANGE OF STATUS

 Change of College: You must notify DSF immediately in writing of any change in your choice of college or in your intent to continue your education.

 Change in Financial Need: If your educational expenses are being fully met by other scholarships or grants, including the Post 9/11 GI Bill, please advise DSF immediately.

 Enrollment Status: Dependent children must maintain full-time enrollment status and a satisfactory academic record.
 Dependent spouses must maintain a minimum part-time enrollment status (12 credits) and satisfactory academic record.
 If you do not maintain the required course load or if you are placed on academic probation or suspension, DSF may temporarily suspend your scholarship until good academic standing is regained.
 DSF may also revoke your scholarship at its sole discretion.

 Leaves of Absence: Contact DSF immediately to request deferral of your scholarship during a leave of absence from college.
 An award may be deferred at the discretion of DSF.